 - Assignee changed from Alexandru-Eugen Ichim to Radu B. Rusu

 Rich, I have been following up the e-mail thread, but I don't know if we have found a fix for this problem.
 I'm more inclined to resume the 2.0 work that will fix all this once and for all.
 What do you think?

-#5 Updated by Geoffrey Biggs almost 2 years ago
+#5 Updated by Geoffrey Biggs about 2 years ago

 You could use configure_file to easily swap in the correct version of the header.
 Name the alternatives something appropriate with an extension like ".in".
 In the CMakeLists.txt, based on USE_ROS, configure one or the other into the actual header file stored in the current binary directory.
 Ensure that directory is in the include path.

-#7 Updated by Rich Mattes almost 2 years ago
+#7 Updated by Rich Mattes about 2 years ago

 - File pcl-1.6-rosintegration.diff added